 With the focus on existing customers in mass production, the ramp down prior to the Chinese New Year holiday, the actual holiday, and training time for new factory workers post-holiday, you can expect major delays in tooling being completed and receiving new product prototypes.
 In short, these delays can add upwards of 4 to 5 weeks to your already 4 to 6 week lead time.
 When choosing your manufacturer, ensure that communication is one of their strong points so that you will be informed on any delays well in advance.

-How to Prepare for CNY Closings and Delays
+How to Prepare Your Product for Chinese New Year Factory Closings

 - Know the lead-time for your tooling and if your order coincides with the Chinese New Year holiday.

 - Place orders to ship by the beginning of January.
 This will ensure your prototypes will be out of the facility and on their way before the factory pushes to complete existing product production before the holiday closure.
 For example, if your tooling has a 4 week lead time, you will want to order by the beginning of December.
 If possible, order 1 - 2 weeks in advance to provide a safe delivery date buffer.